-- There is a lack of segregation of duties in the human resource and payroll processing modules of NVision as both the Personnel Clerk and Payroll Clerk have the ability to add employees in NVision. - There is a lack of segregation of duties over retiree health insurance billing and receipts.
-The Benefits Administrator prepares the retiree health insurance bills, receives the payments, follows up with the retirees on any unpaid amounts and maintains the health insurance spreadsheet. - Accounting periods can only be re-opened by the Treasurer but with prior approval from the Assistant Superintendent for Administrative Services.
+There is a lack of segregation of duties over retiree health insurance billing and receipts.
+The Benefits Administrator prepares the retiree health insurance bills, receives the payments, follows up with the retirees on any unpaid amounts and maintains the health insurance spreadsheet.

+Management response: Due to limited staff there are some areas where we cannot segregate duties because we simply do not have manpower.

+Accounting periods can only be re-opened by the Treasurer but with prior approval from the Assistant Superintendent for Administrative Services.
 The Treasurer verbally communicates her request but the ability to freely reopen exists.
-Further, there is no monitoring of periods reopened. - Access to server closets are not adequately controlled.
-The IT Director, BOCES technician (on site), LAN Administrator, custodians and Principals (with building master key) all have access to the server rooms.
+Further, there is no monitoring of periods reopened.

+Management response: Due to limited staff there are some areas where we cannot segregate duties because we simply do not have manpower.
+The Treasurer works closely with the Assistnat Superintendent for Administrative serves and the Payroll Clerk when any changes need to be made that require opening of a period.